Veterans Volunteers In Partnership (Veterans VIP) Program

 - Resistance Exercise Program

-- Working with our AmeriCorps VISTA – we have partnered with the Carson City Sherriff’s Office to provide wellness checks, emergency medical transportation and a referral system for homeless and needy Veterans.
-We have developed a VIPS for VETS Request Sheet to identify needs and work to provide assistance or appropriate referrals.
+- We partner with the Carson City Sherriff’s Office to provide wellness checks, emergency medical transportation and a referral system for homeless and needy Veterans.
 Nevada Appeal Article

-- RSVP AmeriCorps VISTA participated in the Point in Time initiative and assisted in counting homeless Veterans in Carson City.
+- RSVP AmeriCorps VISTA members participated in the Point in Time Initiative and assisted in counting homeless Veterans in Carson City.
 One female homeless Veteran was identified, and has subsequently been placed in permanent housing.

-- RSVP worked with the general public, local FISH (friends in service helping) and the local Rotary Club to gather items for homeless Veterans as part of the Martin Luther King Day of Service on January 16.
+- RSVP worked with the general public, local FISH (friends in service helping) and the local Rotary Club to gather items for homeless Veterans as part of the Martin Luther King Day of Service in 2017.
 Items such as blankets, gloves, toiletries, hats, basic hygiene items were collected and distributed to WAVE (welcome all vets everywhere) and at the local Resource Fair for homeless Veterans at the community center.